makkenagithub/05-Docker/README.md

 ENV:

 ENV is also like a key value pair.
+It sets the environment variables in the container.
 It gives info abour environment variables of the image

 ```
 ENV Author="suresh m" \